xvzc/chezmoi.nvim/README.md

 ## What Is chezmoi.nvim?
 `chezmoi.nvim` is a plugin designed to assist in editing and applying chezmoi-managed files within `neovim`.
 A notable distinction from the command line tool `chezmoi` is that `chezmoi.nvim` utilizes built-in neovim functions for file editing, allowing us to edit and watch multiple files simultaneously.

+### Key Features
+- **Bidirectional sync**: Edit source files and auto-apply to deployed locations, or edit deployed files and auto re-add to source
+- **Multiple file handling**: Edit and watch multiple files simultaneously using neovim's built-in functions
+- **Telescope integration**: Browse and select chezmoi-managed files with fuzzy finding
+- **Flexible notifications**: Configurable notifications for all operations

 ## Getting Started
 ### Requirements
 - [Neovim (v0.9.0)](https://github.com/neovim/neovim/releases/tag/v0.9.0) or the latest version